zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_development_tools/Pytest.md

 # Pytest

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:25:34.109121+00:00
+- **Last Updated:** 2024-12-06 06:18:25 UTC
 - **Original Article:** [Pytest](https://en.wikipedia.org/wiki/Pytest)
 - **Language:** en
 - **Page ID:** 69852359

 ## Summary
 Pytest is a Python testing framework that originated from the PyPy project.
 It can be used to write various types of software tests, including unit tests, integration tests, end-to-end tests, and functional tests.
 Its features include parametrized testing, fixtures, and assert re-writing.
-Pytest fixtures provide the contexts for tests by passing in parameter names in test cases; its parametrization eliminates duplicate code for testing multiple sets of input and output; and its rewritten assert
+Pytest fixtures provide the contexts for tests by passing in parameter names in test cases; its parametrization eliminates duplicate code for testing multiple sets of input and output; and its rewritten assert statements provide detailed output for causes of failures.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with short description
 - Category:Free software testing tools